martin-beran/fpga/README.md

 | 4 | positive edge-triggered master-slave JK flip-flop | C, J, K | Q, /Q |

 Inputs /S, /R of circuit 2 are connected to buttons using inverters.

+The sequential circuits are intended only as a demonstration of latches and flip-flops implemented by logic gates with feedback connections.
+Combinatorial loops and latches are strongly discouraged in FPGAs.
+Registers should be used instead.

 ## demo_lib_led